gayearmut/gayearmut/README.md

 # 💫 About Me:
-🔭 I’m currently working on React and Machine Learning<br>🌱 I’m currently learning ABAP<br>⚡ Passion for coding and art
+🔭 I’m currently working on Machine Learning<br>🌱 I’m currently learning ABAP<br>⚡ Passion for coding and art

 ## 🌐 Socials: